cvat-ai/cvat/changelog.d/20231018_224126_andrey_bulk_save_server_files.md

 ### Fixed

-- Race condition for the task data upload request (<https://github.com/opencv/cvat/pull/7025>)
+- Race condition in a task data upload request, which may lead to problems with task creation in some specific cases, such as multiple identical data requests at the same time (<https://github.com/opencv/cvat/pull/7025>)